Exploring results

 Click the “?” for a short tour of the 3D view.

-The slice viewer give you an insight into what is going on in the flow around your model using planar slices which can be swept along the primary axes.
+The slices view gives you an insight into what is going on in the flow around your model, using contours plotted on planar slices, which can be swept along the primary axes.

 You also have the option to view the total pressure slices with LIC pathlines (a technique similar to oilflow or streamlines, which reveals the in-plane flow structures that are present in your data).

-The slice viewer panel can be expanded using the button in its top right corner (excellent for checking out the detail in the LIC data).
+The slice viewer panel can be expanded to full screen using the button in its top right corner (excellent for checking out the detail in the LIC data).

 5: The parts panel